silverhammermba/blog/_drafts/loose.markdown

 I think this ties into my original point that you can take a tightly coupled design, apply points 1-3, and end up with something that _looks_ loosely coupled but is really just the same as before, just harder to read.

+EXAMPLE

+Modifying global state is bad
+Slightly better(?) use a singleton service locator to get/set global state That's still global state, so even better, use DI to inject the service locator Problem solved?